File upload

 Lumi supports a maximum file size of 200 MB.
 This limit refers to the size of the file transmitted by the browser or HTTP client.

-CSV format
+CSV

-- Event timestamp, taken from the
+- Event timestamp: Assigned from

-JSON format
+JSON

 -